mvolkmann/mvolkmann.github.com/programming/sed-article.md

 The second is by separating them with a backslash and an actual newline character.

-The following two `sed` commands change every line that contains "alpha" to the lines "beta", "gamma", and "delta" and are equivalent:
+The following two `sed` commands change every line that contains "alpha" to the lines "beta", "gamma", and "delta".
+They are equivalent.

 ```script
 /alpha/ c beta\ngamma\ndelta